Please keep this insightful quote in mind at all times and please excuse any typos you may encounter.

 Feed Your Head:

-All of the websites are interesting places to virtually visit and each one represents indivudal personal views on fakery and other thought provoking subjects.
+All of these websites are interesting places to virtually visit and each one represents indivudal personal views on fakery and other thought provoking subjects.
 These happen to be the websites I find to be the most interesting for one reason or another.
 I might not agree with everything on these websites and for me that's the whole point of this.
-These are all websites that share the same interests I do, which is why I link to them.
-I don't know or care to figure out what the motivations are for these websites.
-Some people have monetary motivation and some are expressing belief systems and some are just telling it like they see it.
+All we can do is simply bounce ideas around the internet for each of us to consider.
+I'm extremely skeptical of many claims that come across tabloid to me but that does not mean my opinion means others should not produce the kind of content that reflects their own interests.
 AAMorris

 NATURAL "LAW" VS THE IRS: